josmac69/technical_challenge_l/4_data_architecture/README.md

 * `account_decreased`: money send from account back to user
   * special event, this could be important in case user deletes account and we need to send him money back
   * or in case of wrong charge like double charge due to some bug in the system

+Notes:
+* Financial events will be created by pricing engine or other parts of the system.
+* Corresponding financial events will be created in the same transaction as parking tracking events to ensure consistency.

 #### Parking lot master record
 Overview: